Walter Lippmann’s ideas have heavily influenced PR.

 His intellectual legacy continues to shape our understanding of media’s role in society, the formation of public opinion, and the functioning of democratic institutions.

-Walter Lippmann and the Pseudo-Environment
+Walter Lippmann and Public Opinion

 Born in 1889 in New York City, Lippmann began his career in journalism at an early age, writing for various publications before eventually becoming a co-founder of The New Republic.